avantrec/soco-cli/README.md

     '1', ...    :   Set the active speaker.
 Use the numbers shown by the 'speakers' command.
 E.g., to set to speaker number 4 in the list, just type '4'.
-A negative number will unset the active speaker, e.g., enter '-1'.
+                    '0' will unset the active speaker.
     'actions'   :   Show the complete list of SoCo-CLI actions.
-    'exit'      :   Exit the program.
-'0' also works.
+    'exit'      :   Exit the shell.
-    'help'      :   Show this help message.
+    'help'      :   Show this help message (available shell commands).
     'rescan'    :   If your speaker doesn't appear in the 'speakers' list, use this to perform a more comprehensive scan.
     'set <spkr> :   Set the active speaker using its name.
-                    Use quotes when needed for the speaker name, e.g.:
-                    'set "Front Reception"'.
+                    Use quotes when needed for the speaker name, e.g., 'set "Front Reception"'.
 Unambiguous partial, case-insensitive
-                    matches are supported, e.g. 'set front'.
+                    matches are supported, e.g., 'set front'.
-                    To unset the active speaker, omit the speaker name, or just enter a negative number.
+                    To unset the active speaker, omit the speaker name, or just enter '0'.
     'speakers'  :   List the names of all available speakers

-    The command syntax is the same as using 'sonos' from the command line.
+    The command syntax is the same as when using 'sonos' from the command line.
     If a speaker been set, the speaker name is omitted from the command.

     Use the TAB key for autocompletion of shell commands and SoCo-CLI actions.

 SoCo-CLI [] >

 ```

 ### Shell History and Auto-Completion